What is Legionella?

 The regulations require owners, landlords and managers to maintain, check, manage and treat any systems which could possibly cause the spread of legionella.
 The current legislation stipulates the recommended inspection frequencies (weekly, monthly, annually) for the checks which have to be carried out on the various elements of the hot and cold water services.

-Argonaut Heating Ltd provides a range of legionella control services including Legionella Risk Assessments, water quality testing, training and legionella service contracts.
+For further information on our range of legionella control services including Legionella Risk Assessments, water quality testing, training and legionella service contracts, go to Legionella Control Services